 To walk through some of the most important Tableau terminology, we will use the following key followed by names and definitions:

-I will close this post by sharing two things that I like to do when I open a new data set in Tableau:
+We will close this post by sharing two things that we like to do when we open a new data set in Tableau

 View the underlying data